Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 The better question was: who gets more leverage from the tool?

-The answer, at least so far, is that AI helps most when the person using it can evaluate the output.
+The answer, at least so far, depends on the task and the system around it.
+AI is easiest to use safely when the person or team can evaluate the output.
 It can generate boilerplate, draft tests, summarize unfamiliar code, explain APIs, and propose implementations quickly.
-The generated text has value, but the real leverage comes from knowing what to accept, what to reject, and what still needs to be reasoned through.
+The generated text has value, but durable leverage comes from knowing what to accept, what to reject, and what still needs to be reasoned through.

 AI can do useful work.
 The modern problem is that it can create more work than the existing QA, review, and deployment pipelines were designed to absorb.